algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you haven't used Git before, we recommend [this Git tutorial series](https://try.github.io/) by GitHub.

-**Web IDE Support** At this time we don't support editing source code in our Web IDE for GitLab-hosted algorithms.
+**Web IDE Support:** At this time we don't support editing source code in our Web IDE for GitLab-hosted algorithms.
 {: .notice-info}

 **Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
 As such, you won't see GitLab listed as a repository host for new algorithms until your cluster administrator [creates a GitLab configuration](https://training.algorithmia.com/managing-advanced-workflows/807381).